-- ♣ If work is appropriately matched to ability and the curriculum is interesting and engaging, pupils will want to learn and therefore behavioural issues will be minimal. - ♣ Every class will have a class code of behaviour which is agreed by all members of the class - these are compiled at the beginning of the Autumn term based on high teacher expectations and the teacher must ensure that these codes are consistently applied in their classroom. - ♣ Teachers will remind pupils, as they leave class, of expected behaviour as they move around the school. - Every teacher will treat each child in the school fairly, with respect and with understanding. - ♣ Positive language will be used e.g. please walk rather than don't run. - Strategies which punish whole groups should be avoided at all costs further investigations need to take place to see who is responsible and who needs to learn from the misdemeanour. - ♣ Expectations for behaviour must be regularly discussed with pupils to remind them of: our mantra that "everyone has a right to feel safe and happy" at our school and that pupil behaviour cannot have a negative effect on any other pupil's learning.
-Assemblies, R.E. lessons and Philosophy for children sessions can all play a part in these discussions. - All staff must recognise the importance of creating a positive learning environment where raising pupils' confidence and self esteem is vital in order that pupils can achieve their full potential. - Occasionally, an "ignoring" strategy is appropriate as a child might just want attention - it is better to give positive attention to them when they are doing the right thing. - ➡ Teachers have the legal authority to discipline pupils whose behaviour is unacceptable in school and whilst on out of school activities, for misbehaviour outside of the school premises which has an impact on school life (see section on pupil conduct outside of the school premises) and can

-- confiscate inappropriate items belonging to pupils (see section on confiscation). - Class Teachers will work in partnership with outside agencies to support a pupil who needs further guidance and specific strategies to improve their behaviour.
+- ♣ Class rules will be made and agreed by individuals in every class each September and they will be displayed in the class for all to follow. - ♣ Staff will remind pupils, as they leave class, of expected behaviour as they move around the school. - ♣ Staff will report any significant incidents back to the class teacher. - ♣ Staff will treat each child in the school fairly, with respect and with understanding. - ♣ Positive language will be used e.g. please walk rather than don't run. - ♣ Staff will encourage the use of positive choices by making those choices clear. - ♣ Strategies which punish whole groups should be avoided at all costs - further investigations need to take place to see who is responsible and who needs to learn from the misdemeanour. - ♣ Expectations for behaviour must be regularly discussed with pupils to remind them of: our mantra that "everyone has a right to feel safe and happy" at our school and that pupil behaviour cannot have a negative effect on any other pupil's learning.
+Assemblies, R.E. lessons along with Ten Ten and Life to the Full can all play a part in these discussions. - We also stress the importance of the personal space of each individual and how we do not invade the personal space of others.
+The NSPCC Pants rules are used regularly to remind our pupils that we never touch the private parts of others. - ♣ All staff must recognise the importance of creating a positive learning environment where raising pupils' confidence and self-esteem is vital in order that pupils can achieve their full potential.
+Find the positive to praise. - Teachers have the legal authority to discipline pupils whose behaviour is unacceptable in school and whilst on out of school activities, for misbehaviour outside of the school premises which has an impact on school life (see section on pupil conduct outside of the school premises) and can confiscate inappropriate items belonging to pupils (see section on confiscation). - Class Teachers will work in partnership with outside agencies to support a pupil who needs further guidance and specific strategies to improve their behaviour.
 They will also ensure that the next teacher/ next school are aware of any behavioural issues a pupil has and which strategies have been particularly successful.